Student Organizations

 Tau Beta Eta Engineering Honor Society

 Campbell’s Tau Beta Eta Engineering Honor Society inducts engineering majors in the top one-eighth of the junior class and in the top one-fifth of the senior class.
 Students must demonstrate both distinguished scholarship and exemplary character to be admitted.
 Membership is considered a high honor.
-The society hold both professional development and business meetings, as well as participate in service activities during E Week each February.
+The society holds both professional development and business meetings, as well as participates in service activities during E Week each February.

 Contact